Achievable logoAchievable logo

 Feedback

-Ocean Marine is a form of commercial property coverage for imports and exports that are being transported over waterways (oceans).
+Ocean marine is a form of commercial property coverage for imports and exports being transported over waterways (oceans).
 These policies protect hulls and the cargo aboard the ship.
 Ocean marine insurance covers four basic risks:

 1. Hulls are protected by hull insurance.
-This protects the owner against loss to the ship itself.
+This protects the owner against loss or damage to the ship itself.

-2. Cargo insurance is written separately from insurance on the ship and protects the owner of the cargo for loss to all shipments which may be damaged or destroyed.
+2. Cargo insurance is written separately from insurance on the ship and protects the owner of the cargo for loss to shipments that may be damaged or destroyed.

 3. Freight insurance indemnifies the owner for loss of income experienced when a ship is lost.